 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we can experience at some point in our lives.
 Through counselling and psychotherapy, we are able to help you recover motivation, perspective, and joy that you once had in your life.

-Many individuals can experience symptoms associated with painful and traumatic circumstances.
-Anxiety, fear, and hopelessness are a few emotions that can linger, post traumatic events can quickly lead to depression.
-We can help you through counselling and psychotherapy to overcome these symptoms and guide you through the process of grief and healing which helps take care of you and your mental health which we can from our practice in Bideford.
+Many individuals can experience symptoms associated with painful and traumatic circumstances. loss, bereavement, anxiety, fear, and hopelessness are a few emotions that can linger, post traumatic events can quickly lead to depression.
+We can help you through counselling and psychotherapy to overcome these symptoms and guide you through the process of grief and healing which helps take care of you and your mental health, which we can do from our practice in Bideford, via telephone or online video.

 Relationship counseling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
 Therapy sessions are held with both couples and is a supportive place to discuss issues and solutions to better strengthen your relationship.